Cybersecurity breaches continue to grow in both frequency and sophistication for all industries, and the financial sector is particularly vulnerable.

 The new FSSCC profile

-Cyber attacks in the financial industry have increased significantly as attackers become more sophisticated and as the number of potential targets or entry points has expanded due to the quantity of users and the continued proliferation of new technologies.
+Cyber attacks in the financial industry have increased significantly as attackers have become more sophisticated and as the number of potential targets or entry points has expanded.
+The sheer number of users has increased drastically as well as the continued proliferation and addition of new banking technologies.

 In an effort to thwart potential security issues, the Financial Services Sector Coordinating Council (FSSCC) along with key agency advisors developed a new survey aimed at helping financial services firms determine the potential effects of a cyber event at their institution.